haibwang/hello-world/README.md

-# Just for Learning
+# Just for learning
-​	 This repository is for learning programming practice.
+​	 This repository is used to practice for programming